Best Dash Cams for Your Car in 2025

 • Night vision cameras

-From this pool of similarities, we then sorted out the differences: built-in GPS tracker, temperature sensitivity, geofencing, viewing angle, etc. We read hundreds of online reviews to find consistent praise and criticism of each camera.
+From this pool of similarities, we then sorted out the differences: a built-in GPS tracker, temperature sensitivity, geofencing, viewing angle, etc. We read hundreds of online reviews to find consistent praise and criticism of each camera.
 Our final ranking was also influenced by cost: were the camera’s features really worth the retail price?

 You can read more about our approach to product reviews on our methodology page.